yugich/Quiz_Backend/readme.md

 - **Node.js**: Server-side JavaScript runtime environment.
 - **Express**: Web framework for Node.js.
-- **Azure Cosmos DB**: Fully managed NoSQL database used to store the quizzes.
+- **Azure Cosmos DB**: Fully managed NoSQL database used to store the quizzes and user data.
 - **Bootstrap**: Front-end library for responsive styling.
 - **jQuery**: JavaScript library for DOM manipulation and AJAX requests.
 - **dotenv**: Load environment variables from a `.env` file.